Skip to content

 To common sense people …Mr Thomas B Knox strikes one as making mountains out of molehills and the mountains are poor stuff….What its ‘pernicious effects’ are, or what ‘danger it is fraught with’ at a teaspoonful per man is about the limit of exaggerated flapdoodle.

-But the final say went to the soldiers themselves in a letter under the heading ‘Absolute Piffle’
+So it went on throughout January.
+But the final say went to the soldiers themselves:

-At the Hospital Board meeting at the end of January the question of the purchase of rum was again raised.
+The final entry in the press was on 31 January 2017 reporting on the Board meeting held the previous Wednesday.
+The question of the purchase of rum was again raised.
 The Chair requested that such discussions be held after the Press had withdrawn but Miss Dunn interposed that before the Press withdrew, she wanted it publicly known that she intended to tender her resignation as a member of the Committee.

 Words by our volunteer writer, Caroline Perry.
-Based on research by local historian Colin Coates.
+Based on research by local historian Colin Coates on the Sir Titus Salt’s Hospital, and on information from the British Newspaper Archive.